-Lesson 8 · OpenClaw, Safely Pro ~11 min read Scopes & sandboxes
+Lesson 08 · OpenClaw, Safely Pro+ ~11 min Scopes & sandboxes

 Browser, files, and shell: the dangerous trio.

-These three capabilities are why OpenClaw is an agent and not a chatbot: it can browse, read and write files, and run commands.
+These three capabilities are why OpenClaw is an agent, not a chatbot: it browses, reads and writes files, and runs commands.
 They're also the exact mechanics behind every serious compromise in Lesson 2.
 The answer isn't "never grant them" — it's granting them like an engineer: scoped, sandboxed, and earned one at a time.

 The rule that governs all three